ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 - "Appreciate the benefits of testing research software"
 - "Understand what testing can and can't achieve"
 - "Describe various approaches to testing, and relevant trade-offs"
-- "Understand the concept of test coverage, and how it relates to sofware quality and sustainability"
+- "Understand the concept of test coverage, and how it relates to software quality and sustainability"
 - "Appreciate the benefits of test automation"
 keypoints:
 - "Testing is the standard approach to software quality assurance"
-- "Testing ensures that code performs its intended function"
+- "Testing helps to ensure that code performs its intended function: well-tested code is likely to be more reliable, correct and malleable"
+- "Good tests thoroughly exercise critical code"
 - "Code without any tests should arouse suspicion, but it is entirely possible to write a comprehensive but practically worthless test suite"
-- "Good tests thoroughly exercise critical code"
-- "Well-tested code is likely to be more reliable, correct and malleable."
-- "Testing can also contribute to performance, security and long-term stability as the size of the codebase and its network of contributors grows"
+- "Testing can contribute to performance, security and long-term stability as the size of the codebase and its network of contributors grows"
-- "It can also be use to ensure that software has been installed correctly, is portable to new platforms, is compatible with new versions of its dependencies..."
+- "Testing can ensure that software has been installed correctly, is portable to new platforms, and is compatible with new versions of its dependencies"
-- "In the context of research software, testing can be used to validate code i.e. ensure that it faithfully implements scientific theory - with some caveats"
+- "In the context of research software, testing can be used to validate code i.e. ensure that it faithfully implements scientific theory"
-- "Types of testing and the kinds of bugs they can help to avoid: Unit, e.g. a function; Functional, e.g. a library; Regression, e.g. a bug"
+- "Unit (e.g. a function); Functional (e.g. a library); and Regression, (e.g. a bug) are three commonly used types of tests"
-- "Test coverage can provide a coarse- or fine-grained metric of comprehensiveness, if not quality.
-But typically does provide another signal of code quality."
+- "Test coverage can provide a coarse- or fine-grained metric of comprehensiveness, which often provides a signal of code quality"
-- "Automated tests (and coverage calculation) is another such signal: Lowers friction; Ensures that breakage is identified sooner, and isn't released; Implies that machine-readable instructions exist for building and code and running the tests"
+- "Automated testing is another such signal: it lowers friction; ensures that breakage is identified sooner and isn't released; and implies that machine-readable instructions exist for building and code and running the tests"
-- "Ultimately contributes to sustainability i.e. that software is, and remains, fit for purpose as its functionality and/or contributor-base grows, and its dependencies and/or runtime environments change"
+- "Testing ultimately contributes to sustainability i.e. that software is (and remains) fit for purpose as its functionality and/or contributor-base grows, and its dependencies and/or runtime environments change"
 ---

 ### Why Test?

 There are a number of compelling reasons to properly test a research code:

 * Show that physical laws or mathematical relationships are correctly encoded
 * Check that code works when running on a new system
 * Make sure new code changes do not break existing functionality